websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/managing-user-data/sanitizing-user-data.md

 ![From here, you can browse all data the User posted on his or her personal Site.](./sanitizing-user-data/images/01.png)

-Click *Regular Sites* to browse any data posted in regular Liferay Sites.
+Click *Regular Sites* to browse data posted in regular Liferay Sites.

 ![Choose Regular Sites to browse all data posted by the User on administratively-created Sites.](./sanitizing-user-data/images/02.png)